-Climate of care and social and emotional wellness (SEW) also remains a top priority at ECHSG.
-To maintain a strong school culture that fosters supportive relationships with peers and a trusted adult on campus, advisory periods are built into the bell schedule and are used to teach skills, as well as behavioral expectations that enhance self-esteem while alleviating depression, anxiety and stress.
-With the implementation of this holistic approach that educates the whole child, students' performance in reading, math, standardized tests and even grades have improved greatly.
-We also continue to collaborate with other ECS sites in order to develop effective, efficient, and inclusive structures that better serve our students with disabilities and our English Language Learners.
+Climate of care also remains a top priority at ECHSG.
+To maintain a strong school culture that fosters supportive relationships with peers and a trusted adult on campus, advisory periods are built into the bell schedule and are used to teach skills, as well as behavioral norms that enhance self-esteem while alleviating depression, anxiety and stress.
+During this dedicated time, targeted lessons focused on safety, culture, and the larger community create a sense of belonging while enhancing engagement.
+Students may also utilize this portion of the school day to meet in small groups, attend tutoring sessions or work with teachers to receive additional academic support thereby reinforcing the notion that there is an adult on campus who always wants them to do their best.
+This holistic approach educates the whole child, and enhances students' performance in reading, math, standardized tests and even grades.
+Finally, the site regularly collaborates with other ECS campuses in order to develop effective, efficient, and inclusive structures that better serve our students with disabilities and our English Language Learners.